sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/03_user-interface/ui.md

 As a base style, the default notification apps use the Glue42 web themes bundle - `t42bootstrap.bundle.css`, located in `%LocalAppData%\Tick42\GlueDesktop\assets\styles`.
 As a style override is used the `panel.css` file located in `%LocalAppData%\Tick42\GlueDesktop\assets\tick42-gns-js-ui\dialog_panel`.
 Either use the `panel.css` file to override the existing styles, or create your own CSS override file and reference it in the HTML files of the default apps.

-To change the icon displayed in the top left corner of a notification toast, modify the [application configuration](../../../../developers/configuration/application/index.html) of the notification toast app.
+To change the taskbar icon of the Notification Panel, modify the [application configuration](../../../../developers/configuration/application/index.html) of the Notification Panel app.
 Either provide a path to your custom icon using the `"icon"` top-level configuration property, or replace the `icon.ico` file in the `%LocalAppData%\Tick42\GlueDesktop\assets\tick42-gns-js-ui\resources` folder:

 ```json
 {